 Spicy bacon caramel corn is just what it sounds like.
-Smoky, salty, spicy, sweetly enticing, and a little difficult to stop eating.
+This popcorn is smoky, salty, spicy, sweetly enticing, and a little difficult to stop eating.
 Made with beer and a pleasure to nosh alongside the rest of the bottle.

 Spicy Bacon Caramel Corn FAQs

 How do make sure my bacon caramel popcorn is crisp and crunchy?